 Benzodiazepine dependence can occur as the result of being prescribed these drugs over a period of time by a doctor, or through buying and abusing them illicitly.
 Whether someone gets their benzodiazepines from the doctor or from a drug dealer, benzodiazepine dependence can painful, uncomfortable, and potentially fatal symptoms during active use and well as during withdrawal.

 Withdrawal of Benzodiazepine Drugs

 Some people attempt to detox from substances on their own.
-This is generally far less successful than detoxing in a medically-supervised environment, for any drug.
-However, with benzodiazepine dependence, not only is it generally less successful, it can also be life-threatening.
+This is generally far less successful than detoxing in a supervised environment, for any drug.
+However, with benzodiazepine dependence, not only is it generally less successful, but it can also be life-threatening.
 That’s because some of the symptoms associated with benzodiazepine withdrawal can be fatal, similarly to alcohol withdrawal.
 The symptoms of benzodiazepine withdrawal include the following:

 |Nervous ticks||Anxiety/panic attacks||Double vision|